Thebeleiver1/MarketPlace/README.md

 ## Trello

-Trello was used from the beginning of this project to track ideas and tasks, as well as completion dates.
+Trello was used for project management and to track the workflow and things were done according to their importance.

-See this project's [Trello board](https://trello.com/b/UHhZI3Xi/online-book-store) for details.
+See this project's [Trello board]https://trello.com/b/cBeUpozq/two-side-market-place?menu=filter&filter=label:yellow,label:nonefor details.

-A snapshot at one moment in time is provided below.
+Images of different faces of project

 ![trello](readmedocs/trello1.png)
 ![trello](/readmedocs/trello2.png)
 ![trello](/readmedocs/trello3.png)

+## future

+This is now as a beta and a testing version which will have many more future for buyers and sellers and more secure.
+Users can design the page they like as their own store.
+There will be association with courrier company which will seller for cheaper and reliable delivery at the same time user will also benefit from it.
+This site will be soley focused related to kids.